• Home

 Step 5.
 Candidate Fitness Assessment (CFA)

 Physical Training (PT) is a big part of the Academy, and satisfactory completion of the Candidate Fitness Assessment (CFA) is a required part of the admissions process.
 This test of strength, agility, speed, and endurance.
 It will help determine if you possess the stamina needed to complete the physical program at the Academy.
-Your examination must be administered by a physical education teacher, coach, current JROTC instructor, or an active duty commissioned officer.
+Your examination must be administered by a physical education teacher, coach, current JROTC instructor, or an active-duty commissioned officer.
 You’ll have to pass the CFA and have the results sent in by the application deadline.

 Step 6.
 Medical Exam

-You must meet the medical and weight standards for appointment of a U.S. Navy Reserve midshipman to be accepted to the United States Merchant Marine Academy.
+You must meet the medical and weight standards for the appointment of a U.S. Navy Reserve midshipman to be accepted to the United States Merchant Marine Academy.
 The Admissions Office must first receive your high school transcript, official SAT/ACT scores, and a passing CFA before they will let you get the DoDMERB medical exam.
 It’s your responsibility to pursue medical processing in a timely fashion.
 It can take several weeks to schedule your initial medical evaluation and several more weeks to determine if you are medically qualified.

 Step 7.
 Complete Your Application Online